FeiyuYangAIOptimPlanning/DRLA-eTGM/README.md

 ![2](https://user-images.githubusercontent.com/128687099/230165414-c6c22de4-bd82-4d66-8c2f-ee55c3ea7b86.PNG)

  We recommend using a high-performance GPU that operates in TCC mode and making sure that the computer has enough memory.When expected, the app will solve the Ins-III case and output a graphical timetable with 104 trains.
-When the app is running, we will be able to observe the total reward received by the agent through the window of the app.
-When the reward exceeds 45,000, we believe that the app has found a conflict-free timetable.
+When the program is running, we will be able to observe the total reward received by the agent through the window.
+When the reward exceeds 45,000, we believe that the program has found a conflict-free timetable.

  Typically, the process will not take more than several hours.